snimu/blog/contents/modded-nanogpt-multi-output/article.md

-# modded-nanogpt medium World Record: Reusing intermediate activations in the output latents
+# modded-nanogpt medium world record: Reusing intermediate activations in the output latents

-I have a new world record for the modded-nanogpt speedrunning medium track (as of yet, inofficial).
+Adding the output of layer 11 to the final output latents in a learned, weighted sum leads to a separation of concerns for early model layers: it enables them to focus only on providing context to the next layer, without directly impacting the final prediction.
+Backing them out of the residual stream this way improves model performance and led me to a new modded-nanogpt medium track world record.

-It is achieved by summing the output of layer 11 to the output latents in a learned, weighted sum, which leads to a separation of concerns for early model layers: it enables them to focus only on providing context to the next layer without directly impacting the final prediction, because their impact has actively been removed.
+This article will describe that record and ablations surrounding it.
+It will go through a thorough investigation of the cause of the model improvements from summing layer-11 latents to the output latents, verifying the "backout hypothesis" described above.
+Finally, it will describe experiments around summing the activations from multiple layers to the output latents, and several related ideas.

-This article will describe that record, as well as multiple other experiments.
-The record can be viewed at [PR#139](https://github.com/KellerJordan/modded-nanogpt/pull/139).
+The record has been submitted in [PR#139](https://github.com/KellerJordan/modded-nanogpt/pull/139).

 ## The record